Duration in Italy – 15 Days

 Fun Fact 2: it is said that the richest family in Florence in 1427 are still the richest

 If you are looking for art and romantic streets, this is the place you should not miss.
 In here, you will find world-class art, sculptures, and museums of Botticcelli, Michelangelo.
 Few of the attractions that you should not miss: Duomo and Battistero, Ponte Vecchio, Galleria Degli Uffizi.
+If you have time with you, then spend 3 days in Florence to learn more about this culturally rich city.

 View this post on Instagram